 The symbolism of animal sacrifice in the Bible is a concrete expression of God’s justice and grace.
 It reminded the Israelites of the serious nature of sin and the consequences for the individuals and the community at large.
 Ultimately, these sacrifices showed the Israelites how much God wanted to stay in his covenant relationship with them.
 He wanted them to become the kingdom of priests he called them to be.

 Jesus, Sacrifice, and Love

-This is how God showed his love to us: He sent his one and only Son into the world that we might live through him.
-This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins.
-My beloved ones, since God has loved us in this way, we also are obligated to love one another.
+This is how God showed his love among us: He sent his one and only son into the world that we might live through him.
+This is love: not that we loved God, but that he loved us and sent his son as an atoning sacrifice for our sins.
+Dear friends, since God so loved us, we also ought to love one another.

-We should allow Leviticus and the story of Jesus to dismantle our presumably distorted ideas about animal sacrifice and God’s character.
+We should allow Leviticus and the story of Jesus to dismantle our distorted ideas about animal sacrifice and God’s character.
 At the end of the day, Leviticus, just like the rest of the biblical story, is about God’s love for his good world and his desire to be in the midst of his people.